 If you still don’t have any idea, pick a large ring size.
 If you’re the one popping the question, it’s better to slip a too-big ring on his finger, than not being able to get it on at all!

 Now that you’ve got the most critical information on hand, it’s time for the fun part.

 Men’s fashion is highly variable and personal, and men’s engagement rings are no different.
 The style you choose needs to take into account your boyfriend’s aesthetic preferences, his lifestyle, and any symbolism that is important to you both as a couple.

 This is important, so take the time to get it right.
 Luckily, it’s never been a better time to shop for men’s engagement rings.
-The market is positively saturated with cutting-edge and classic men’s rings alike, so no matter what style is right for your fiance-to-be, you’re sure to find a ring that suits.
+The market is positively saturated with cutting-edge designs, classic men’s rings, and unique men’s ring styles, so no matter what style is right for your fiance-to-be, you’re sure to find a ring that suits.

 Similar in form to a wedding band, many “mangagement” rings have a round shape and little to no precious stone ornamentation.
 However, in keeping with the diamond tradition associated with proposals, small diamond stones are typically embedded in the band, in lieu of a traditionally feminine solitaire topper.

 In recent years, more men have been wearing solitaire men’s diamond engagement rings, so if you prefer the solitaire look, go for it!

 Men who have active lifestyles are typically not inclined to wearing rings, especially those with fragile settings.
 Men’s engagement rings in gold are gorgeous, but they’re soft and they could easily bend or get caught in the wrong situation.
 There are just too many opportunities to damage fragile precious metals when you’re rock climbing or working with your hands.